Skully5228/Project-Group-21/README.md

 ### steps required to deploy marketplace application ###
   1. Run "npm install" to install all required dependencies

-  2. Open 2 separate terminals and cd into front-end on one, and back-end in the other
-    a. run "npm start" in both terminals, starting the "back-end" up first
+  2. Open 2 separate terminals and cd into front-end on one, and back-end in the other.
+Run "npm start" in both terminals, starting the "back-end" up first

   3. The application will be running on your localhost on port 3000, but the application should just launch itself